sujay-bawaskar/code-review/README.md

 # code-review
-Code review guidelines and templates
+This is a repo for code review guidelines and templates.